 Here are the ones that should be on your priority list.

 Both your patients and the authorities require quality security features to keep data safe & confidential.
 Firstly, you need software with dynamic encryption services.
-Whether it’s stored or sent to a third party, unauthorized parties or hackers shouldn’t be able to access details.
-Secondly, cloud-based systems are viewed as more secure than keeping data on servers on site.
+Whether it's stored or sent to a third party, unauthorized parties or hackers shouldn't be able to access details.

 Of course, you want a smooth implementation process for your staff's benefit.
 Even though EMR service providers usually provide training, a user-friendly, intuitive interface is a sign of a quality product, designed with the user in mind.